-ReSharper greatly simplifies working with resources by providing a full stack of features for resx files and resource usages in C# and VB.NET code, as well as in ASP.NET and XAML markup.
+ReSharper saves time spent on internationalization with its refactorings, navigation, code inspections and quick-fixes for resx files and resource usages in C# and VB.NET code, as well as in ASP.NET and XAML markup.

 ReSharper detects strings that you can localize, highlights them, and helps you move them to a resource file.

 When ReSharper finds a localizable string, it helps you move it to a resource file as quickly as possible.
 You can optionally search for identical strings and refactor them to use the new resource item.

 Depending on your project settings, strings that you can move to a resource file may or may not be highlighted with a curly underline.
 If a string is not highlighted, press Ctrl+Shift+R and select the Move to Resource refactoring.
 If a string is highlighted with a curly underline, as it is in the screenshot above, you can press Alt+Enter and launch the refactoring directly from the list of quick-fixes.

 In addition to strings used in C# or VB.NET code, ReSharper is able to process strings from markup files in web applications and arbitrary HTML strings.